Call 844-707-8800

 Truth #5: There are pros and cons to both captive agent and independent agent roles.

-A “captive” agent commits to exclusively selling an insurance company’s policies.
+A “captive” agent commits to exclusively selling a specific insurance company’s policies—think Allstate, GEICO or Farmers as a few examples.
 An independent agent sells policies from multiple vendors.
 Both have their benefits and drawbacks.

 Captive agents enjoy the benefit of the company’s support, including client referrals.
 They also get access to an office, administrative staff, and equipment.
-Captive agents are paid a salary and commissions, and the company helps them stay licensed and compliant.
+Captive agents are typically paid based on commissions rather than a salary, and the company helps them stay licensed and compliant.

 What captive insurance agents don’t have is the flexibility to sell whatever products they want and comparison-shop on behalf of customers.
+They typically only sell insurance under the name of their captive agency.
 Plus, they still have to hustle and deal with managing people and paperwork, just like any other small business owner.
+The difference is that they can grow their business under the professional guidance (and to a certain extent, the safety net) of a large company with plenty of funds and resources to support agents with marketing, sales and CRM software, etc.

 Independent agents enjoy more flexibility for their clients and themselves.
 This can empower them to be more competitive on everything from cost to coverage.
 They also often make higher commissions than a captive agent.